 What Is Electronic Stability Control?

-Electronic Stability Control (ESC), also known as Electronic Stability Program (ESP), Dynamic Stability Control (DSC), or Vehicle Stability Control (VSC), is an advanced technology that helps control your car on slippery terrain.
+Electronic Stability Control (ESC), also known as Vehicle Dynamic Control (VDC), Dynamic Stability Control (DSC), Electronic Stability Program (ESP), Vehicle Stability Control (VSC), or Vehicle Stability Assist (VSA), is an advanced technology that helps control your car on slippery terrain.

 The ESC system works harmoniously with the traction control system to stabilize your car.